ansys/api-eigen-example/doc/source/users_guide/index.rst

 - REST package: ``ansys.eigen.python.rest``
 - gRPC package: ``ansys.eigen.python.grpc``

-Each of these additional packages contains two key modules for performing the demos: ``client`` and ``server``.
+Each of these packages contains two key modules for performing the demos: ``client`` and ``server``.
 This section is divided into REST and gRPC package subsections.

 ----------------------------------------